Four Freedoms (novel): Background

 The novel's title is a reference to the Four Freedoms Speech given by Franklin D. Roosevelt in 1941.
 Critics have noted that the partially paralyzed President inhabits the novel in spirit (though not actually appearing).
 Crowley notes in his afterword that though the B-30 Pax bomber is a fictional creation, it bears striking resemblance to the real Convair B-36 "Peacemaker", which he was not aware of until he had already created the fictional bomber.

-The novel's style is somewhat similar to that of Crowley's earlier novel Little, Big, with the story proper loosely narrated amid frequent narrative spurs to the various Back-stories of characters introduced working at the plant.
+The novel's style is somewhat similar to that of Crowley's earlier novel Little, Big, with the story proper loosely narrated amid frequent narrative spurs to the various backstories of characters introduced working at the plant.
 It is implied by his dealings with Diane as well as with Vi that since conclusions of both women's backstories are given to Prosper, his instigation brought them about.
 Martha's story is explicitly instigated by Prosper, making the novel's structure itself a reflection of Prosper's empathy.